 Make a Game Plan

-It would be impossible to see every exhibit in the museum in one visit -- I recommend you don't even try.
-Check out your map, look at our list of recommended exhibits and make a plan for which things you'd most like to see.
+It would be impossible to see every exhibit in the museum in one visit.
+Check your map, look at a list of recommended exhibits, and plan for which things you'd most like to see.

 05 of 07